[EN] - Creating a cluster with CoreOS and Docker

 After finishing the configuration and creation of instances, we can test

-the cluster accessing any node and the fleetctl
+the cluster accessing any node and the fleetctl utility request that

 it lists all the machines included in the cluster: